-The 2017 Hernando County Value Adjustment Board (“VAB”) is scheduled to hold a Final Meeting on January 25, 2018, at 10:00 a.m. in The Government Center, John Law Ayers Room 160, 20 N. Main Street, Brooksville, FL 34601, to review the recommendations of the appointed Special Magistrates on petitions duly ﬁled with the 2017 VAB, to render ﬁnal decisions on said petitions, and to discuss other related issues at the suggestion or request of the Chairman, Staff, or Board members prior to or during the meeting.
+Please be advised that the 2020 Hernando County Value Adjustment Board (VAB) will hold an Organizational Meeting on Thursday, July 23, 2020, at 10:00 a.m., in the Hernando County Government Center, John Law Ayers Commission Chambers, 20 N. Main Street, Room 160, Brooksville, Florida, 34601, to consider matters pursuant to the requirements of Florida Statutes, Chapter 194; and to discuss other related issues at the suggestion or request of the Chairman, staff, or Board members prior to or during the meeting.

 PLEASE GOVERN YOURSELF ACCORDINGLY.

 For a general overview of the VAB process, please refer to the Petitioner Information Sheet.
-To review a list of law and regulations governing the VAB process, please refer to our Law and Links section.
+To review a list of laws and regulations governing the VAB process, please refer to the Law and Links section.

 Where can I get a petition?

 - Petitions are also available through the Department of Revenue https://floridarevenue.com/property/Pages/VAB.aspx or

 - Hernando County Property Appraiser www.co.hernando.fl.us/pa.

 - There is a $15 petition filing fee

 - In instances where a single, joint petition is filed, an additional $5 fee shall be charged for each added parcel included on the joint petition.